0bOne/wufs/README.md

 # wufs tools

-Welcome to the Woefully Unused File System Build Utility.
+Welcome to the Woefully Unused File System build tools

 ## Purpose
 * Create a RAW disk image for use in OS development on Bochs or Qemu